sictweb/bti425-2020/notes/fetch-intro.md

 ### Request and response example

-In this section, we will show the raw request and response for a GET request to this URL:
+In this section, we will show the raw (unformatted) request and response for a GET request to this URL:
 `https://reqres.in/api/users/4`

+> FYI, the content shown below was copied from the [Postman Console](https://learning.getpostman.com/docs/postman/launching-postman/navigating-postman/#postman-console).
+> Another useful tool.

 <br>